w3f/Grants-Program/applications/TREX_Network.md

 No, according to our best knowledge, we are creating all new decentralized applications in the Web3 domain.
 We don't see similar projects in blockchains providing decentralized timed-release encryption (dTRE) services.
 We believe that the dTRE technology will radically change many existing centralized applications since it builds up a trustless and permissionless mechanism to send a message to the future and create markets for early access or subscription.

-However, there are some prior crypto projects which were trying to build decentralized strategy markets (e. g.
-[Tycoon crypto trading [platform](https://tycoon.io)).
-However, their product does not have dTRE technology, and their service is centralized, so their blockchain & token is only used for fund settlements and governance.
-Their project is not in the Substrate / Polkadot / Kusama ecosystem.

 The [Integritee Network](https://integritee.network) pioneers confidential computing in Web3 as a project in the Substrate / Polkadot / Kusama ecosystem.
 It provides remote attestation services for us to build a fully decentralized tech stack.
 Although the TREX network uses the same type of confidential computing technology as theirs, the TREX network anchors on a different kind of service, working with another category of clients.
 We will eventually grow into two different types of projects in the same ecosystem.

 ## Team :busts_in_silhouette: